wjakob/nanobind/docs/api_core.rst

       Example use case: handling a Python error that occurs in a C++ destructor where you cannot raise a C++ exception.

+   .. cpp:function:: void discard_as_unraisable(const char * context) noexcept

+      Convenience wrapper around the above function, which takes a C-style string for the ``context`` argument.

    .. cpp:function:: handle type() const

       Returns a handle to the exception type